gabe-pz/monte-carlo-methods-blackjack/README.md

 			state_values[states_actions_ep[t][0]] =  average_list(returns[states_actions_ep[t][0]])
 ```
-This is the implementation of the algorithm for first visit MC prediction presented in chapter 5 of Sutton and Barto's Reinforcement learning.
+This is the implementation of the algorithm for first visit MC prediction presented in Chapter 5 of Sutton and Barto’s *Reinforcement Learning*.
 The break down of the code is as such,
 - For each episode in the number of episodes simulating, a list of states, actions, and rewards are generated.
 But recall for blackjack the only reward is the terminal one, thus that is the complete return for the episode.
 - Check if actually play a game of blackjack where the player can make a choice, that is if don't automatically win or lose.
 - For each time step in the list of state action pairs, since applying the first visits method, check if the current state at particular time step occurs in the episode already, then if it does do nothing, and loop until get to the first instance of its occurrence